Trypanosoma brucei: Sleeping Sickness Commission

 The Royal Society constituted a three-member Sleeping Sickness Commission on 10 May 1902 to investigate the epidemic in Uganda.
 The Commission comprised George Carmichael Low from the London School of Hygiene and Tropical Medicine as the leader, his colleague Aldo Castellani and Cuthbert Christy, a medical officer on duty in Bombay, India.
 At the time, a debate remained on the etiology, some favoured bacterial infection while some believed as helminth infection.
 The first investigation focussed on Filaria perstans (later renamed Mansonella perstans), a small roundworm transmitted by flies, and bacteria as possible causes, only to discover that the epidemic was not related to these pathogens.
 The team was described as an "ill-assorted group" and a "queer lot", and the expedition "a failure."
 Low, whose conduct was described as "truculent and prone to take offence," left the Commission and Africa after three months.

 In February 1902, the British War Office, following a request from the Royal Society, appointed David Bruce to lead the second Sleeping Sickness Commission.
 With David Nunes Nabarro (from the University College Hospital), Bruce and his wife joined Castellani and Christy on 16 March.
 In November 1902, Castellani had found the trypanosomes in the cerebrospinal fluid of an infected person.
 He was convinced that the trypanosome was the causative parasite of sleeping sickness.
 Like Low, his conduct has been criticised and the Royal Society refused to publish his report.
 He was further infuriated when Bruce advised him not to make rash conclusion without further evidences, as there were many other parasites to consider.
 Castellani left Africa in April and published his report as "On the discovery of a species of Trypanosoma in the cerebrospinal fluid of cases of sleeping sickness" in The Lancet.
 By then the Royal Society had already published the report.
 By August 1903, Bruce and his team established that the disease was transmitted by the tsetse fly, Glossina palpalis.
 However, Bruce did not understand the trypanosoma life cycle and believed that the parasites were simply transmitted from one person to another.

 Around the same time, Germany sent an expeditionary team led by Robert Koch to investigate the epidemic in Togo and East Africa.
 In 1909, one of the team members, Friedrich Karl Kleine discovered that the parasite had developmental stages in the tsetse flies.
 Bruce, in the third Sleeping Sickness Commission (1908–1912) that included Albert Ernest Hamerton, H.R.
-Bateman and Frederick Percival Mackie, established the complete developmental stages of the trypanosome in tsetse fly.
+Bateman and Frederick Percival Mackie, established the basic developmental cycle through which the trypanosome in tsetse fly must pass.
+An open question, noted by Bruce at this stage, was how the trypanosome finds its way to the salivary glands.
+Muriel Robertson, in experiments carried out between 1911 and 1912, established how ingested trypanosomes finally reach the salivary glands of the fly.